TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 ### **Disabling Synapse Link feature for my Azure Cosmos DB account**
 Currently, after the Synapse Link capability is enabled at the account level, you cannot disable it.
 If you want to turn off the capability, you must delete and recreate a new Azure Cosmos DB account.
-Understand that you will not have any billing implications if the Sysnapse Link capability is enabled at the account level and there is no analytical store enabled containers.
+Understand that you will not have any billing implications if the Synapse Link capability is enabled at the account level and there is no analytical store enabled containers.

 <br>